 My first published book, Disturbing Complacency: Preparing for Christmas, contains daily devotions for the season of Advent.

 I'm a pastor, serving an open and affirming, biracial United Church of Christ alongside an African American pastor.
-I have grown children who live nearby.
-At the moment!
-I enjoy going for walks, hikes in the state or city parks, flower and herb gardening, and playing board games and card games, sharing meals or a coffee or tea with family and friends.
-Time is short.
-And precious.
+I have grown children who live nearby, at the moment!
+I enjoy walks, hikes in the state or city parks, flower and herb gardening, playing board games and card games, sharing meals or a coffee or tea with family and friends.
+Time is short and precious.

 A Scottish Life

 For two years, I lived and worked at the Abbey for the Iona Community, greeting international guests each week.